What Packaging Is Recyclable? 🌱

-At Waster we have really come round to the opinion that avoidance is much better than recycling when it comes to plastic – that simply not using it is so much better than any form of recycling out there.
+At Waster, we have really come round to the opinion that avoidance is much better than recycling when it comes to plastic.
+Simply not using it is so much better than any form of recycling out there.

 This basically means that all nappies in Australia are going to landfill needlessly.
-That is correct – literally billions of nappies every year!
+That is correct, literally billions of nappies every year!
 And of course plastic pollution like this hurts our environment.

-What packaging is recyclable? – prevention is so much better than cure
+What packaging is recyclable?
+Prevention is so much better than cure

 This is particularly true when you think if the thousands of small items we use from plastic such as drinking straws, plastic bags for shopping and so on.

 The easiest answer to this huge problem is to stop using plastic whenever possible!
 See our blog on alternatives to plastic packaging.

 Obviously, the major issue is that we are addicted to the convenience of using plastic in everyday life – can we actually avoid it.
 Think about the push back on the seemingly easy tax on plastic bags in 2018 – with shop staff being abused!

 Is there a solution to the “what packaging is recyclable?” question?
 Maybe compostable food packaging is!